 Since moving from Cambridge to our Downtown Crossing location just over a year ago, we have realized, with the help of our guests, that our office is a bit different than the average space.
 Even though we are a small team, we treat our office as a showplace of what happens when builders are presented with the tools to tinker.

 We spend a lot of time thinking about the future of work.
 Not just because we want to create the best possible workplace for our team but to share it with others.

-We hope to help take this further with Robin by partnering with people already on the fore-front of innovative workplaces.
-Shared office companies benefit from the belief that the future of work is about redefining the model of human behavior, interaction, collaboration and communication.
+We hope to help take this further with Robin by partnering with people already at the forefront of innovative workplaces.
+Shared office companies benefit from the belief that the future of work is about redefining the model of human behavior, interaction, collaboration, and communication.
 We hope this partnership will create a tremendous amount of opportunity for people, members and places around the world.

 Our goal of the initiative is to build a network of collaborative spaces that people are proud to show off while benefiting from operational efficiencies, new and interesting space utilization data and to make the space cool.
 Conference room booking and sharing presentations on screen shouldn’t be a hassle.
 Employees shouldn’t have to tolerate when technology fails.
 Over the next few weeks, we will be releasing the spaces and cities in which Robin will be launching.
 Buckle up, it’s going to be an exciting ride.

 Ready to jumpstart your office?
-We are still looking for partners in key locations like Chicago, New York City, Los Angeles, Seattle and Austin.
+We are still looking for partners in key locations like Chicago, New York City, Los Angeles, Seattle, and Austin.
 Also across the pond in London and Dublin.
-If you are interested in joining our revolution seeks us out at email@example.com or visit robinpowered.com/cities.
+If you are interested in joining our revolution seeks us out at firstname.lastname@example.org.

 Let’s get your office caught up.